Air strike, canceled and guaranteed flights. Salvini: "Appeal to common sense" - Breaking Latest News

 Ita Airways has already announced that it has canceled 133 flights (here the list), ensuring however that some passengers will be able to leave during the day by rebooking on the first available flights.

 Ryanair informs “that cancellations and possible delays are foreseen for flights to and from Italy” and that the passengers involved “were notified of the various options via Email, SMS and with a notification on the app”, inviting them to check the status anyway of your flight.
-Vueling also warns passengers and invites them to check the state of trafficking.
+Vueling also notifies passengers and invites them to check the status of the route.

-Guaranteed flights are shown on the ENAC websitethe National Civil Aviation Authority.
+The guaranteed flights are listed on the ENAC website, the National Authority for Civil Aviation.

 Government hostage to taxi drivers: “Thus Expo 2030 is at risk” by Aldo Fontanarosa 15 July 2023